Element18592/360-Glow-Mod/README.md

 ## Description

 Introducing the Glow Mod PCB for Xbox 360!
-This mod adds a cool fading/breathing animation to the Ring of Light module when the console is in standby mode.
+A recreation of the TX Glow Mod that adds a cool fading/breathing animation to the Ring of Light module when the console is in standby mode.
 It's easy to install and compatible with both Phat and Slim RF Modules.

 ## Questions
 ✉️ Contact me with any questions: [email](mailto:support@themodshop.co)<br />